RV Mattress Sizes

 1. RV Queen Mattress

 The RV queen mattress size is 5 inches longer than the short queen version, with a width of 60 inches and a length of 80 inches.
-These dimensions are also akin to those of a standard queen mattress.
+These dimensions are also similar to those of a standard queen mattress.

 Tall individuals, as well as couples, will find this size to be ideal for their needs.
 It can easily slot into RVs with plenty of room.